Recycling, garden and general waste bins

 Our crews could collect your bins up until 3pm on collection day.
 If your bin still hasn't been collected after 3pm you can report a missed collection.
 We aim to collect a missed bin within two working days of receiving your report.

 We will not return for grey bins or waste bags that are not left for collection.
+If you do not present your waste or recycling you can:

 Where we have been unable to collect due to obstructions, like parked cars or road closures, we will try again later.